wp-plugins/cp-image-store/readme.txt

 * Modifies the carousel with the top ten images, to correct an issue in Safari browser.

+= 1.0.5 =

+* Includes a new button in the sales reports, for exporting all of them to a CSV file.
+* Allows apply to the products, the permalinks structure used in by WordPress.
+* Modifies the styles applied to the store.
+* Corrects the selection of home page's URL in a WordPress multisite.

 == Upgrade Notice ==

+= 1.0.5 =

+* Includes a new button in the sales reports, for exporting all of them to a CSV file.
+* Allows apply to the products, the permalinks structure used in by WordPress.
+* Modifies the styles applied to the store.
+* Corrects the selection of home page's URL in a WordPress multisite.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.4 =